mivano/azure-cost-cli/README.md

 > If the application is not working properly, you can use the `--debug` parameter to increase the logging verbosity and see more details.

 > This tool uses the Azure Cost Management API to get the cost.
 Not all subscriptions have access to this API.
 To check if your subscription has access, you can use the `az account subscription show --subscription-id yourid --query '[subscriptionPolicies.quotaId]' -o tsv
 ` command.
 Validate the resulting quota id with the ones on the [Microsoft list](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/understand-cost-mgt-data#supported-microsoft-azure-offers) to see if it is supported.
+Running the tool with the `--debug` parameter will also show the quota id that is used.

 > There is a pretty strict rate limit on the cost api; the calls are retried after a 429 is received, but it might take a while before the call succeeds as it honors the retry time out.